 - 1 can (14 ounces) whole-berry cranberry sauce

 - Optional ingredients: thawed whipped topping, lime wedges and fresh strawberries

 - 1. Dissolve lime gelatin in boiling water; stir in pineapple juice.
 Stir in pineapple.
 Pour into an 11x7-in. dish; refrigerate until set.

 - 2. In a small saucepan, sprinkle unflavored gelatin over cold water; let stand for 1 minute.
 Heat over low heat, stirring until gelatin is completely dissolved.
 Transfer to a small bowl.
 Beat in cream cheese and milk until smooth.
 Spread over lime layer; refrigerate until set.

 - 3. Dissolve strawberry gelatin in boiling water; stir in cranberry sauce.
 Cool for 10 minutes.
 Carefully spoon over cream cheese layer.
 Refrigerate until set.

 - 4. Cut into squares.
-Garnish with whipped topping if desired.
+Serve, if desired, with whipped topping, lime wedges and fresh strawberries.
 Yield: 10 servings.

 1 piece: 267 calories, 8g fat (5g saturated fat), 26mg cholesterol, 139mg sodium, 46g carbohydrate (39g sugars, 1g fiber), 5g protein.